 Having informally consulted with an attorney who specializes in first amendment law, we’re confident that the work doesn’t constitute a clear violation of Sackler’s privacy rights.
 For me, what the Guggenheim’s financial restrictions lay bare is the unfortunate influence monetary resources have on the ability of individuals to exercise their rights.
-Given that Sackler would be the plaintiff in a privacy rights case, I find it painfully ironic that money and not the law is a primary impediment to our successful dissemination of this work.

 The Sacklers’ access to high quality, expensive legal defense has certainly played a key role in creating a wall of apparent legal impunity—and protecting their commercial endeavors.
 Richard Sackler’s personal lawyer, Mary Jo White, is a former New York-based U.S. attorney and served as Chair of the U.S. Securities and Exchange Commission between 2013 and 2017,23 while legal heavyweight and former New York City mayor Rudy Giuliani played a crucial role in securing Purdue’s right to continue marketing OxyContin in the 2007 criminal case.24 Notably, in The Deposition, Coles and Smith remove all attorneys present at the 2015 deposition (including the four that represented Purdue Pharma), rendering this legal shield symbolically absent.